 The Aim Of Segmentation; is to Understand How To Deliver The Particular Needs Or Desires Of A Group Of Customers, Discover Opportunities To Enhance Their Customer Journeys And Measure Their Potential Value For Your Business.

+Here Are Some Of The Common Criteria; Which Consumer Behavior Can Be Segmented By:

 Purchasing Behavior: The Consumer's Attitudes, Preferences, Intentions and Decisions; when purchasing a product or service.